Listen to this article

 Typical installation costs range from $3,500 - $5,500, including the unit, gas work, plumbing, electrical, and compliance certification.

 You need a natural gas or LPG connection.
-Adding a new gas connection increases the cost significantly.
+Adding a new gas connection — which must be done by a qualified gas fitter — increases the cost significantly.

 While 26 litres/minute sounds like a lot, running three or four outlets simultaneously can push its limits.